 Adrina Beach Hotel

-You can stay at Adrina Beach Hotel, a lovely 4-star hotel close to Panormos with its own small beach, where the Mamma Mia 2 cast stayed to shoot the promotional videos.
+You can stay at Adrina Beach Hotel, a lovely 4-star hotel close to Panormos with its small beach, where the Mamma Mia 2 cast stayed to shoot the promotional videos.
 Or the nearby Adrina Resort & Spa, a gorgeous 5-star resort of the same family.
 Unfortunately, Mamma Mia 2 wasn’t filmed in Greece.

 Stroll Skopelos Chora